Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202601/index.md

 !!!
 Note "Recent updates"
+    -   <span style="color:DarkBlue">The LUMI web interface is open, but it is not yet possible to launch jobs from it, so any app that runs in jobs does not yet work properly.</span>
     -   <span style="color:DarkBlue">FIXED: `lumi-workspaces` and similar commands that query project or user data work again.</span>
     -   <span style="color:DarkBlue">FIXED: Outgoing internet access from the compute nodes is again working.</span>